-Your service agreement outlines plan responsibilities for you and your pre-approved plan sponsor.
+Your service agreement outlines plan responsibilities for you and your pre-approved plan provider.
 Ask yourself these questions to make sure you fully understand your service agreement:

 - Who is responsible for updating the plan document for any law changes?

-- Who will administer the plan – the pre-approved plan sponsor or a third party?
+- Who will administer the plan – the pre-approved plan provider or a third party?

 - Who gives any required plan notices to the participants?